zhiming99/rpc-frmwrk/examples/README.md

   * `stmtest.ridl`: To demonstrate the basic chatting session with the streaming support.

-  * `sftest.ridl`: To demonstrate a simple file-server with the streaming support.
+  * `sftest.ridl`: To demonstrate how to upload/download files with the streaming support.